datacarpentry/semester-biology/exercises/Scientific-0-R.md

 7. Modify the code to calculate and print the average height of a plant in each experiment.
 8. Determine the maximum height of a plant in each site and print it out.
+9. Create a new data frame called `shrub_data_w_vols` that includes all of the original data and a new column containing the volumes.